 - 4.1 Governors and the College Management Team will work effectively to understand the risk of radicalisation and actively implement the College's Prevent Strategy and legal duty in the Counter Terrorism and Security Act [2015].
-The College will specifically: - Develop a 'Prevent' Strategy under the umbrella of the College's Safeguarding Policy & Procedures - Ensure that the College engages with sub-contractors, so they understand their responsibilities under the 'Prevent' Duty - Understand the risk of radicalisation - Ensure Governors, Managers and staff understand the risk and build capabilities to deal with any issues - Communicate and promote the importance of the duty - Ensure that staff implement the duty effectively within the College. - 4.2 Rob Holmes: Assistant Principal Quality & Student Experience is the Senior Lead for Safeguarding and Prevent.
-He will have senior management responsibility and oversight for the implementation of the Prevent Strategy. - 4.3 Kyle Immanuel Equality, Inclusion and Safeguarding Manager is the College's Single Point of Contact (SPOC) for Prevent.
-He will: - be responsible for co-ordinating the development and implementation of the Prevent Strategy. - have responsibility to case manage any prevent referrals concerning a student who is at risk of becoming radicalised.
+The College will specifically: - Develop a 'Prevent' Strategy under the umbrella of the College's Safeguarding Policy & Procedures - Ensure that the College engages with sub-contractors, so they understand their responsibilities under the 'Prevent' Duty - Understand the risk of radicalisation - Ensure Governors, Managers and staff understand the risk and build capabilities to deal with any issues - Communicate and promote the importance of the duty - Ensure that staff implement the duty effectively within the College.

+Rob Holmes: Vice Principal Curriculum Quality and Innovation is the Senior Lead for Safeguarding and Prevent.
+He will have senior management responsibility and oversight for the implementation of the Prevent Strategy.